-I was the senior creative for a climate tech B2B SaaS startup for 2.5 years leading their design, multimedia, and brand experience.
+For 2.5 years I led creative marketing and comms for Upstream Tech.
 The role was multi-hyphenated: I was responsible for design, brand management, copywriting, and content marketing strategy and production.
 It was a big role in a small team working across the company on two (very) different products.

 As their work looks different since my departure, please refer to these select examples instead.